sagemath/trac_to_gh/Issue 9631.md

 # Issue 9631: Remerge #9501 after resolving NFS and/or doctest problems with @fork

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9631

 Original creator: mpatel